Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Literature about Geometric Algebra

 Recommended books from a personal view are:
 - Dorst/Fontijne/Mann: Geometric Algebra for Computer Science, 1st revised ed.
-Includes CGA.
-Including and using GAViewer and Gaigen2.
+Uses GAViewer and Gaigen 2 software
 - Hildenbrand: Foundations fo Geometric Algebra Computing.
-Including CGA and using Gaalop.
-Basic GA knowledge is preferrable.
+Uses Gaalop software
 - Hildenbrand: The Power of Geometric Algebra Computing.
 More from Gaalop and extensions of CGA into cubic, conic, quantum.
+- Fontijne thesis

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.
 A valuable source are thesis/dissertations, because they often have detailed explanations and they are often freely available.